jrobinsonjresq/brief-redactor/README.md

 Identifies direct quotes (enclosed in quotation marks) within paragraphs that cite private source documents — transcripts, findings of fact, and similar trial court records — and replaces the quoted text with `x` characters on a strict 1:1 basis.
 All formatting, pagination, styles, and document structure are preserved exactly.

-Developed for appellate practice.
-Tested against briefs drafted in Microsoft Word and OnlyOffice, filed in the Utah Court of Appeals.
+Developed for Utah appellate practice.
+Tested against family law briefing drafted in Microsoft Word and OnlyOffice.
 Human developed with AI assistance.

 ---

 ## Background

-Under Utah Rule of Appellate Procedure 21(h), a filing that contains non-public information must be accompanied by an identical public version with that information removed.
-Trial court transcripts and findings of fact are classified as private records under Utah Code of Judicial Administration Rule 4-202.02(4)(B).
-Briefs routinely quote from these documents.
+Utah Rule of Appellate Procedure 21(h) requires that any filing that contains non-public information must be accompanied by an identical public version with the sensitive information removed.

-This tool automates the redaction of those quotes, producing a public brief that is structurally and visually identical to the private version — same page numbers, same formatting, same citation references — with only the quoted content replaced.
+This tool automates the redaction of quotes, producing a public brief that is structurally and visually identical to the private version, except with only the quoted content replaced.

+Obviously, it may not be suitable for your use case and no warranty is made regarding its fitness for any purpose.
+Users are advised to manually confirm sufficiency of redaction.

 ---